Where to Party in New Zealand

 - 5 Nightclubs to Dance at in Queenstown

-When you’re looking for an affordable hangover cure the next day, or some late-night eats, check out Cheap Eats in Queenstown.
+When you’re looking for an affordable hangover cure the next day, or some late-night eats, check out Cheap Eats in Queenstown and The Foodie Guide to Queenstown.

 It’s New Zealand’s “Cool Little Capital”!
 It comes as no surprise that the capital of New Zealand is one of New Zealand’s biggest party cities!
 From sophisticated cocktail joints to bars shamelessly blaring tunes from the ’90s, there’s certainly a mixed bag in Wellington.